Arnon Soffer

 Soffer has been vocal about geographical processes that endanger the existence of the State of Israel, and was one of the first to describe the increase in population of Palestinians as a "demographic threat" to the State of Israel.
+He is known as one of the architects behind the Israeli Disengagement from Gaza in 2005.

 Biography

-Soffer was born in Tel Aviv and grew up in Rishon LeZion, which was originally a moshava and became a city when he turned 15 (in 1950).
+Soffer was born in Tel Aviv to parents Jacob and Chasia Soffer, both immigrants from Belarus.
+Soffer grew up in Rishon LeZion, which was originally a moshava and became a city when he turned 15 (in 1950).
 He and his classmates from the Gymnasia Realit formed the first handball team of the city, which operated under the auspices of "Maccabi".
 In the 1950s Soffer played in Israel's handball national team.
 During his military service in the IDF, he served in the Nahal Brigade.